Do you have a question about our courses?

 More info about our Weekday courses for adults

-- Our two day courses usually run over a Thursday/ Friday are ideal for adults with time to play during normal working hours.
-The 2- day courses are tailored to fit within the school run so they suit parents and carers who are looking to explore new ideas, develop skills – or just to have some ‘me’ time!
-Southwark Residents get a fee discount of between 75% and 95%* depending on circumstances
+- Our two day courses usually run over a Thursday/ Friday and they are ideal for adults with time to play during normal working hours.
+These 2- day courses are tailored to fit within the school run so they suit parents and carers who are looking to explore new ideas, develop skills – or just to have some ‘me’ time!

 More info about Weekend courses for adults